-FORM OF PROXY

-I/We

-Please Print Name(s)

-Tieuse Trini Nume(s)

-of

-Please Print Address(es)

-being (a) shareholder(s) of the Company, hereby appoint the Chairman of the meeting or

-of

-Please Print Name Please Pri nt Addr ess

-as my/our proxy to vote all of my/our ordinary shares or ordinary shares for me/us and on my/meeting of the shareholders of the Company (the "Annual Meeting") to be held on June 5, 2024 at 8:30 a.m. local to Governance Services (Cayman) Limited, at 94 Solaris Avenue, Camana Bay, Grand Cayman KY1-1108, Cayman Is the Annual Meeting. ime at tl he offices of M Iourant

-The Board of Directors of the Company (the "Board of Directors") recommends a vote FOR each director nominee, for FOR each other Resolution. r 1 YEA R for Resolution on 16, and

-My/Our proxy is instructed to vote on the resolutions specified below:

-F A:4 A In

-Resolution 1 - Ordinary Resolution For Against Abstain

-THAT Dr. Olivier Brandicourt be and is hereby re-elected to serve as a Class II director of the Company until the 2027 annual general meeting of shareholders and until his successor is duly elected and qualified, subject to his earlier resignation or removal.

-Resolution 2-Ordinary Resolution

-THAT Donald W. Glazer be and is hereby re-elected to serve as a Class II director of the Company until the 2027

-annual general meeting of shareholders and until his successor is duly elected and qualified, subject to his earlier

-resignation or removal.

-Resolution 3 - Ordinary Resolution

-THAT Michael Goller be and is hereby re-elected to serve as a Class II director of the Company until the 2027 annual general meeting of shareholders and until his successor is duly elected and qualified, subject to his earlier

-resignation or removal.

-Resolution 4- Ordinary Resolution THAT Dr. Corazon (Corsee) D. Sanders be and is hereby re-elected to serve as a Class II director of the Company until the 2027 annual general meeting of shareholders and until her successor is duly elected and qualified, subject Ш Ш

-to her earlier resignation or removal.

-Resolution 5-Ordinary Resolution П П

-THAT the appointment of Ernst & Young LLP, Ernst & Young and Ernst & Young Hua Ming LLP as the Company's independent auditors for the fiscal year ending December 31, 2024 be and is hereby approved, ratified and confirmed.

-Resolution 6 - Ordinary Resolution

-THAT the Board of Directors is hereby authorized to fix the auditors' compensation for the fiscal year ending

-December 31, 2024.

-Resolution 7-Ordinary Resolution

-THAT the granting of a share issue mandate to the Board of Directors to issue, allot or deal with unissued ordinary shares and/or American Depositary Shares ("ADSs") (including any sale or transfer of treasury shares (which shall have the meaning ascribed to it under the HK Listing Rules coming into effect on June 11, 2024) out

-of treasury) not exceeding 20% of the total number of issued shares of the Company (excluding treasury shares) as of the date of passing of this ordinary resolution up to the next annual general meeting of shareholders of the Company be and is hereby approved.
+FORM OF PROXY .
+NOAT I/We Please Print Name(s) rume(s) of Please Print A ddress(es) being (a) shareholder(s) of the Company, hereby appoint the Chairman of the meeting or of Please Print Name Please Prin t Addre: SS / 11.6 / 12 1 1: 1 6 / 1 / 1.1.1 10 41 1 as my/our proxy to vote all of my/our ordinary shares or meeting of the shareholders of the Company (the "Annual Meeting") to be he Governance Services (Cayman) Limited, at 94 Solaris Avenue, Camana Bay, the Annual Meeting.
+Oranu Cayman K 1 1-1106, Cayman Isi anus an d at any adjour illillelli oi The Board of Directors of the Company (the "Board of Directors") recommends s a vote FOR resolutions 1 through 19 • • • • • • • • • • • • • • • • • • • • a vote POR resolutions I through 17.
+My/Our proxy is instructed to vote on the resolutions specified below: or Against Abstain Resolution 1-Ordinary Resolution THAT Dr. Olivier Brandicourt be and is hereby re-elected to serve as a Class until the 2027 annual general meeting of the shareholders of the Company an d until his successor is duly elected and qualified, subject to his earlier resignation or removal.
+Resolution 2 - Ordinary Resolution Г THAT Donald W. Glazer be and is hereby re-elected to serve as a Class II dir Ш the 2027 annual general meeting of the shareholders of the Company and unt and qualified, subject to his earlier resignation or removal.
+Resolution 3-Ordinary Resolution THAT Michael Goller be and is hereby re-elected to serve as a Class II direct or until the 2027 annual general meeting of shareholders and until his successor is duly elected and qu alified, subject to his earlier resignation or removal.
+Resolution 4 - Ordinary Resolution THAT Dr. Corazon (Corsee) D. Sanders be and is hereby re-elected to serve a s a Class II director until the 2027 annual general meeting of shareholders and until her successor is duly e lected and qualified, subject to her earlier resignation or removal.
+Resolution 5 - Ordinary Resolution THAT the appointment of Ernst & Young LLP, Ernst & Young and Ernst & Y Company's independent auditors for the fiscal year ending December 31, 202 ratified and confirmed.
+4 be and is hereby approved, Resolution 6 - Ordinary Resolution Г THAT the Board of Directors is hereby authorized to fix the auditors' compet ш ending December 31, 2024.
+Resolution 7 - Ordinary Resolution THAT the granting of a share issue mandate to the Board of Directors to issue ordinary shares and/or American Depositary Shares ("ADSs") not exceeding 2 20% of the total number of issued shares of the Company as of the date of passing of this ordinary resolu tion up to the next annual general meeting of shareholders of the Company be and is hereby approved.